mirobotech/BEAPER-Nano/Arduino/VL53L4CD/README.md

 ## Hardware

-The VL53L4CD ToF sensor connects over **I2C** and measures distances from roughly **5 mm to 1200 mm** with up to ±6 mm of accuracy and at frequencies up to 100 Hz.
+The VL53L4CD measures distances from roughly **1 mm to 1300 mm** with up to ±3 mm accuracy.
+It communicates over **I2C** at a default address of `0x29` and operates from a 2.6–3.5 V supply.

-Full VL53L4CD details and resources are available from [https://www.st.com/en/imaging-and-photonics-solutions/vl53l4cd.html](https://www.st.com/en/imaging-and-photonics-solutions/vl53l4cd.html).

-This library was created for the mirobo.tech QWIIC VL53L4CD ToF distance sensor module, but breakout boards from Adafruit, Pololu, SparkFun, and others should all be compatible.

-The QWIIC VL53L4CD distance sensor module runs only from a **3.3V** supply and uses 3.3V logic — do not connect it directly to 5V microcontrollers without an appropriate level shifter.
+Breakout boards from Pololu, SparkFun, Adafruit, and others are all compatible.
+The sensor and all breakout boards run at **3.3 V logic** — do not connect directly to 5 V I2C pins without a level shifter.

 ---